 This notion is absurd.

-So, It Is Real Sex?When you look at all complexities involved, how can we determine what counts as "real sex?"
+So, Virtual Sex Is Real Sex?When you look at all complexities involved, how can we determine what counts as "real sex?"
 What marks a relationship as intimate and sexual?
 Get ready, folks.
 This is going to rock your world:

 "Real sex" is whatever feels real for you.

 That’s right.
 There is no cut-and-dried definition of "real sex."
 One person’s incredibly intimate and connected experience is another person’s breezy one-night stand.
 By this logic, a couple can use virtual sex to maintain a long-distance relationship that is just as super-hot and intensely intimate as if they were sleeping in each other’s arms each night.
 Likewise, another couple may use virtual sex with a stranger to pass a couple quiet hours before they go to bed.
 The intimacy of the experience is dependent on the intention of the participants.
 All sexual experiences are valid.

 Wait, what?!
 So, how do we know what the rules are?!
 How do we know what "counts" as cheating?!